chethann/span-layout/README.md

 A Compose multiplatform Layout that supports that provides a "Span Layout" where the available space is divided into N columns.
 Each child can provide how many columns it needs to span in Compact, Medium and expanded screen widths.

+This is inspired by CSS Bootstrap library's grid system and CSS media query.

 Sample usage:

 ```kotlin